IBM/aspera-cli/docs/README.md

 #### Optional gems

 Some additional gems are required for either development, or some runtime specific features.
-For JRuby, some replacement gems are proposed, or are nor available at all.
+For JRuby, some replacement gems are proposed, or are not available at all.
 Those are not installed as part of dependencies because they involve compilation of native code but concern less-used features.

 See [Gemfile](../Gemfile):